jrabbit/pyborg-1up/pyborg/README.md

 Python 2 support was [dropped with](https://pythonclock.org/) the release of pyborg 2.0.

-There are three extras: "nlp", "systemd", and "subtitles".
+There are several extras: "nlp", "systemd", "subtitles", "graphing".
+Some extras may be rather experimental like "graphing" at time of writing.

 e.g. `pip install pyborg[nlp]`